B987352101_O1995.pdf

 the third settlement of the Polynesian people in the bay

-named Tokomaru after his canoë.
+which was named Tokomaru after his canoë.
+Later he

-Tongaporutu a little while after Whatonga’s
+went over to Tongaporutu a little while after Whatonga’s

 visit.

-For the next two hundred years, many
+For the next two hundred years, many crossings and

 recrossings of the Southern seas were made.